SimonNorrman0/Wienerberger-3-Statement-Model/README.md

 - Debt schedule and interest

 ## Notes
 Independent educational project based on public filings.
-Not investment advice.
+Not investment advice at all :)
-Figures are author estimates and approximations; verify against primary sources.